Battle of Borodino: Draw or Pyrrhic victory

+Nikolai Troitsky^{[ru]} estimate battle like indecisive for both sides, but in light of long-term events, the French are in a worse position.
+Soviet historian Pavel Zhilin^{[ru]} came to the conclusion that Kutuzov did not have enough strength to win, but he was able to inflict great damage on the French in a battle that did not give advantages to anyone.
+In 1992, In the Russian magazine Rodina, there was a debate between historians Boris Abalikhin^{[ru]} and Alexey Vasilyev, the first claiming that the battle ended in a draw, the second that the French won a tactical victory.

 However, in what had become a war of attrition, the battle was just one more source of losses to the French when they were losing two men to one.
 Both the French and the Russians suffered terribly but the Russians had reserve troops, and a clear logistical advantage.
 The French Army supplies came over a long road lined with hostile forces.
 According to Riehn, so long as the Russian Army existed the French continued to lose.